PiercingXX/battlezone-netcode-patch/README.md

 Without step 2 the DLL is never loaded.
 That's the whole install.

-> Have both native **and** Flatpak Steam?
-They're separate installs with
-> separate launch options.
-Patch and configure each one.

 ### Manual install

 Prefer to do it by hand, or need a second install patched?
 See